dgkanatsios/CKAD-exercises/c.pod_design.md

 ## Jobs

-### Create a job with image perl that runs default command with arguments "perl -Mbignum=bpi -wle 'print bpi(2000)'"
+### Create a job with image perl that runs the command with arguments "perl -Mbignum=bpi -wle 'print bpi(2000)'"

 <details><summary>show</summary>
 <p>